NaNdaWteK/polymerlearning/steps.markdown

 * There is one properti observer in game webcomponent
 * There is array observe in loser webcomponent, we learn we need notifyPath to notify changes in a subproperty

+## Step 3

+We learn much about observers, in this case deep observers, that are listening all childs of my object since * mark This example is in pl-winner webcomponent